Property Investment Return

 • High standard of client care

 • Understanding of both investor and tenant needs and ways of thinking

 • Understanding of legislation

 • Knowledge of property maintenance

-You can see that the skill set required to be an excellent Property Manager is actually quite extensive, yet the role remains one of the most undervalued and lowly paid in the industry.
+You can see that the skill set required to be an excellent Property Manager is actually quite extensive.

 Many people, including some Property Managers and tenants, have the belief that all landlords are squillionaires.
 Whether you are a squillionaire or not, you want to make sure your Property Manager manages your property with respect for your needs and your money, and has an understanding that their role is to minimise your risk and maximise your return.

-If the Property Manager owns investment properties, we believe they will understand their role better from the client point of view, and we believe will have an entirely different philosophy to their role.
+If the Property Manager has also had their own experience as a Landlord, we believe they will understand their role better from the client point of view, and we believe will have an entirely different philosophy to their role.
 They will also be more experienced with general property and maintenance matters, so are likely to be more knowledgeable when maintenance matters arise, which should also save you money.
 (Our Top Tip Two covers this in more detail)

 It is not uncommon for Property Managers to be responsible for up to 200 properties (we’ve even heard of managers being responsible for over 400 properties!).
 Depending on the value of the properties, this could be well over $100million worth of assets.
 I don’t know any other industry that would allow a junior staff member on below average wages to manage that value of assets!

 Further to this, if your Property Manager is managing 200 properties, in a 40 hour week this gives them just twelve minutes per property per week.
 That’s barely enough time to respond to one email let alone add value to your investing experience!